PanyiDong/InsurAutoML/README.md

 3. Put data in the folder and run for training/evaluation

-Example below runs a classifcation task on heart.csv file in example/example_data folder
+Example below runs a classification task on heart.csv file in example/example_data folder

 `train_data` and `response` are two must-have arguments corresponds to training data name (no file extension needed), and response variable name.